 - Polysorbate 20

 - An excellent choice for water-based recipes, like sprays, body mists, air fresheners, and bug sprays.
 It is non-comedogenic.
 The “20” indicates the type of fatty acid used as the base, which in this case is called monolaurate.

 - Ideal when you need to emulsify heavier substances, such as carrier oils.
 It is also great for products like bath bombs that include Mica coloring, as it will help prevent staining in the tub and leave a less slippery surface.
 It is non-comedogenic.
 The “80” indicates that its fatty acid is monooleate.

 A similar concept applies to our Aloe Vera Jelly.
-While our AV Jelly already contains an emulsifier, it is not itself considered an emulsifier.
-As for Aloe Vera Gel, it is likely you will still need to add an emulsifier, but please check the ingredients or contact the gel’s manufacturer for more information.
+While our Aloe Vera Jelly already contains an emulsifier, it is not itself considered an emulsifier.
+As for any aloe vera gel, you will probably still need to add an emulsifier.
+We recommend checking the ingredients or contacting the gel’s manufacturer for more information.

-Lotion would be another example of a product with an emulsifier included, but it is not itself an emulsifier.
-So if you have a recipe that includes both a lotion and water-based product, we encourage you to use an emulsifier as well.
+Lotion would be another example of a product with an emulsifier included, but it is not considered an emulsifier itself.
+So, if you have a recipe that includes both a lotion and water-based product, we encourage you to use an emulsifier as well.

 - Bentonite Clay